amo-tech-ai/amoaico/docs/10-prd-ai-brief-wizard.md

 # 📄 Product Requirements Document (PRD): AI Brief Wizard

 **Document Status:** Version 1.0 - Published
 **Author:** Senior Full-Stack Engineer
-**Goal:** To define the product, technical, and user experience requirements for transforming the AI Brief Wizard from a functional prototype into a secure, scalable, and production-ready lead-generation platform for AMO AI.
+**Goal:** To define the product, technical, and user experience requirements for transforming the AI Brief Wizard from a functional prototype into a secure, scalable, and production-ready lead-generation platform for Sunai.

 ---

 ## 1. Executive Summary

 ### 1.1.
 Product Purpose & Value
-The **AI Brief Wizard** is an intelligent, interactive tool designed to streamline the initial project scoping process for potential AMO AI clients.
+The **AI Brief Wizard** is an intelligent, interactive tool designed to streamline the initial project scoping process for potential Sunai clients.
 By guiding users through a series of questions and analyzing their existing company website, the wizard uses the Google Gemini API to instantly generate a structured, comprehensive project brief.

 ### 1.2.
 Problem Solved
 Traditional client onboarding is often slow, manual, and prone to miscommunication.
 It requires multiple meetings and long email chains just to establish a baseline project scope.
 This creates friction for potential clients and consumes valuable time for the agency.
-The AI Brief Wizard solves this by automating the initial discovery phase, providing immediate value to the user and delivering a high-quality, pre-qualified lead to the AMO AI team.
+The AI Brief Wizard solves this by automating the initial discovery phase, providing immediate value to the user and delivering a high-quality, pre-qualified lead to the Sunai team.

 ### 1.3.
 Target Audience
 -   **Primary:** Startup Founders, Product Managers, and Marketing Leads who need to quickly scope a new AI-powered web or mobile application.
--   **Secondary:** Internal AMO AI team (Sales, Project Managers) who will receive and act on the generated briefs.
+-   **Secondary:** Internal Sunai team (Sales, Project Managers) who will receive and act on the generated briefs.

 ---